ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 Arctos taxonomy consists of two tables:
 -  taxon names are the "base names" such as Animalia, Aves, *Canis lupus* or nonbiological "granite"
--  taxon terms are non-classification metadata regarding a taxon name such as author, taxon status, or nomenclatural code.
+-  taxon terms are classification metadata regarding a taxon name such as author, taxon status, or nomenclatural code.

 Informal terms, such as "*Sorex sp.*" or "*Sorex cinereus* or *Sorex ugyunak*" are identifications, not taxonomy.
 Identifications are, however, generally drawn from